folkertdev/rust-tsp/docs/src/cli/routed.md

  to did:web:did.tsp-test.org:user:b
 ```

-Note that the message longer than a direct mode message, since the ciphertext contains another
+Note that the message is longer than a direct mode message, since the ciphertext contains another
 TSP message.

 ## Debug intermediaries